DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 Running a CWL Workflow on AWS
 -----------------------------
 After having installed the ``aws`` and ``cwl`` extras for Toil during the :ref:`installation-ref` and set up AWS (see :ref:`prepare_aws-ref`), the user can run a CWL workflow with Toil on AWS.

+Also!
+Remember to use the :ref:`destroyCluster` command when finished to destroy the cluster!
+Otherwise things may not be cleaned up properly.

 #.
 First launch a node in AWS using the :ref:`launchCluster` command. ::

-      (venv) $ toil launch-cluster <cluster-name> --keyPairName <AWS-key-pair-name> --leaderNodeType t2.micro --zone us-west-2a
+      (venv) $ toil launch-cluster <cluster-name> --keyPairName <AWS-key-pair-name> --leaderNodeType t2.medium --zone us-west-2a

 #.
 Copy ``example.cwl`` and ``example-job.cwl`` from the :ref:`CWL example <cwlquickstart>` to the node using
    the :ref:`rsyncCluster` command. ::